cinc-project/automate/components/docs-chef-io/content/automate/configuration.md

 ```

 {{< note >}}
-TLS 1.2 ciphers use hyphens in their names (e.g., `ECDHE-RSA-AES256-GCM-SHA384`) and are separated by colons.
+TLS 1.2 ciphers use hyphens in their names (for example, `ECDHE-RSA-AES256-GCM-SHA384`) and are separated by colons.
 Do not use semicolons or spaces.
 {{< /note >}}

 ##### Dual TLS 1.2 and TLS 1.3 Configuration